euwbah/musescore-xen-tuner/README.md

 // just for example) below the staff. displaysteps(1337, below)

 // 4g.
-Independent groups of symbols: each symbol group will act independently
+Independent groups of symbols: each symbol group will propagate
-//     e.g., since flat and '+' are in different groups, then a flat symbol
+//     independently, e.g., since flat and '+' are in different groups,
-//     will not override a '+' symbol if a flat note comes after a plus note
+//     then a flat symbol will not override a '+' symbol if a flat note
-//     within the same bar.
+//     comes after a plus note within the same bar.
 //
 //     The first (leftmost) symbol in each group is the naturalizing accidental
 //     for the symbol group.
 Every indepedent group needs its own unique